spec-works/.github/profile/README.md

 ## SpecWorks

-This GitHub organization is intended for hosting reusable software components, generated using LLM based tooling from publicly available specifications.
+The SpecWorks factory uses AI tooling to materialize software parts directly from their specifications.
+This GitHub organization is intended for hosting repositories that represent software parts.

 ### Goals